siqixu/mr.pivw/README.md

 The penalized inverse-variance weighted (pIVW) estimator is a Mendelian randomization method for estimating the causal effect of an exposure variable on an outcome of interest based on summary-level GWAS data.
 The pIVW estimator accounts for weak instruments and balanced horizontal pleiotropy simultaneously.

 ## Setup
-Use the following command in R to install the package (which is the latest version):
+Use the following command in R to install the package (This is the latest version v0.1.3 updated on April 26, 2024):
 ```
 library(devtools)
 install_github("siqixu/mr.pivw",ref="main")